loiseaujc/QuadProg/paper/paper.md

 **Lack of interfaces with other languages :** We do not currently provide bindings to other languages.
 Interfacing `Fortran` codes with `Python` can however be done relatively easily using utilities such as `f2py` [@f2py] or [`f90wrap`](https://github.com/jameskermode/f90wrap) [@f90wrap].
 Similar packages likely exist to interface with other languages (e.g. `R` or `Julia`).
-Note moreover that the latest `Fortran` standards have introduced many features to facilitate interoperability with the `C` language as well.
+Note moreover that the latest `Fortran` standards have introduced many features to facilitate interoperability with the `C` language.

 # Acknowledgements